nymtech/dev-portal/src/tutorials/simple-service-provider.md

 To completing the full cycle of the websocket functionality, we must create the __Service Provider__.

+Begin by creating a `service-provider` folder in the `simple-service-provider-tutorial` root directory.

-From the [Preparing your Typescript environment](#preparing-your-typescript-environment) section of tutorial guide, repeat the steps `1` and `2` for adding the __Service Provider__.
+From the [Preparing your Typescript environment](#preparing-your-typescript-environment) section of tutorial guide, repeat the step `1`.

 > ⚠️ Remember to reference this section of the tutorial to the `service-provider`, instead of `user-client`.

-Begin by creating a `service-provider` folder in the `simple-service-provider-tutorial` root directory.

-1. Create a new `package.json` like we did for our `user-client` in the `service-provider` folder and paste in the following code:
+1. Inside your newly generated `package.json`, paste in the following code:

     ```json
     {